Find Affordable College Courses

 Greenville, NC

-Our 2023 rankings named East Carolina University the best value school in North Carolina for industrial production technology students.
+Our analysis found East Carolina University to be the best value school for industrial production technology students who want to pursue a degree in North Carolina.
 ECU is a fairly large public school located in the city of Greenville.

-ECU undergraduate students pay an average of $7,297 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at ECU are $7,297 a year.
 Industrial Production Tech majors at ECU take out an average of $25,000 in student loans while working on their egree.

 Full Industrial Production Technology at East Carolina University Report

-Full Industrial Production Technology at University of North Carolina at Charlotte Report
+Read full report on Industrial Production Technology at University of North Carolina at Charlotte

 $4,367 Average Tuition & Fees

-Out of the 5 schools in North Carolina that were part of this year’s ranking, Western Carolina University landed the # 3 spot on the list.
-Located in the town of Cullowhee, WCU is a public college with a large student population.
+A rank of #3 on this year’s list means Western Carolina University is a great value for industrial production technology students.
+Located in the distant town of Cullowhee, WCU is a public college with a large student population.

 WCU undergraduate students pay an average of $4,367 in in-state tuition and fees each year.

-Full Industrial Production Technology at Western Carolina University Report
+Read full report on Industrial Production Technology at Western Carolina University

 In addition to its great value ranking, Appalachian State is in the top 10% of all schools on our Best Industrial Production Technology Schools in North Carolina list.